-During the course pupils will also build up their Numeracy skills and at the end of each year they sit the National Numeracy Tests which gives valuable information about their progress.
+During the course pupils will also build up their Numeracy skills and during the year, they sit the National Numeracy Tests which gives valuable information about their progress.

-The exam board that pupils follow is WJEC .
+The exam board that pupils follow is WJEC.
 WJEC provide a syllabus that is stimulating and motivating.
 The course is split equally into two parts which are Numeracy and Mathematics and pupils will sit both exams at the end of Year 11.

 Each of the two courses are split into two exams that consist of a calculator and non-calculator paper.
-Each paper is 1 hour and 45 minutes long allocated time allowing time for corrections and editing.
+Each paper is 1 hour and 45 minutes and there is now coursework.

 There are three tiers of entry; higher, intermediate and Foundation.
 As a general rule the majority of pupils are expected to take Higher level or intermediate.

 Homework is set using online tools such as SPARKS Maths for lower school and Mathswatch for upper school.
 The department also gives information to pupils and further written homework using Google Classroom.

 Login and passwords are required for the above allowing work to be done securely online.

 It is essential that pupils bring the correct equipment including a scientific calculator and we would recommend a Casio model.
 This is important because there is only enough time to teach one calculator method and if your pupil has a different model then it can lead to confusion.

 Other equipment that is needed is a protractor, ruler, sharp pencil and rubber.

 Assessments are made on a regular basis and vary depending on the nature of the topic.